wyne-ybanez/personal-portfolio-master/README.md

 - The website should be consistent and objective.
 It should avoid straying away from promoting the candidate, this may create confusion.

-- The website must must navigate to relevant information, either by scrolling up and down or using the navigation links in the navbar.
+- The website's main page must navigate to relevant information, either by scrolling up and down or using the navigation links in the navbar.

--  If I as a user or recruiter would like to know about the candidate i.e. their personality/ their experience and skills.
-This should be on the website & I should be able to find this quickly and easily.
+- As a user or recruiter would like to know about the candidate, their personality/ their experience and skills.
+This should be on the website & users should be able to find this quickly and easily.

 About Me: